PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 When you’re planning your trip to Table Mountain, it’s really important to check the weather forecast.
 If the wind is strong or the weather’s bad, the cable car might be closed and the walking route might not be suitable.
 You can find the latest info on the official website, which you can access via this link.

-In the evening, we booked our typical dinner at the Gold Restaurant, where there are traditional dance performances to the beat of the bongo and you can try South African cuisine through a multi-course tasting menu.
+In the evening, we recommend you to book your typical dinner at the Gold Restaurant, where there are traditional dance performances to the beat of the bongo and you can try South African cuisine through a multi-course tasting menu.

 Opening hours: 8:30 a.m. to 7 p.m.